 Perhaps it is because everyone recognizes, or thinks they recognize a Rolex watch.
 With Rolex’s prevalence in shopping malls and high end shopping districts, everyone has seen either a real or fake Rolex watch.
 Rolex stratospheric pricing as compared to other mall watches sets early in many psyches that Rolex is an expensive, unattainable watch.
 When people come into money either by unplanned fame and unplanned influx of income, that one of the first things people see, other than maybe a new car, is a Rolex watch.

 What these columnists and pundits miss is that quality costs and that for many, purchasing a Rolex watch is an ephemeral affair because of the beauty of having something mechanical and trustworthy on ones wrist.
 For some, wearing a Rolex is part of their show, but for most, people wear a Rolex because they want something mechanical and because a Rolex speaks to them.
-Just ask the Dali Lama, Chuck Yeager, James Cameron, Bill Cosby, Brian Williams, Martin Luther King, Winston Churchill, Paul Newman, Elvis Presley, Sir Edmund Hillary, Dwight D. Eisenhower, Andy Warhol, Eric Clapton, Jean-Claude Killy, Sophia Loren, Martin Scorsese, Pablo Picasso, Sir Jackie Stewart, all people who wore Rolex watches (and who were not sponsored by Rolex to wear them.)
+Just ask the Dali Lama, Chuck Yeager, James Cameron, Martin Luther King, Winston Churchill, Paul Newman, Elvis Presley, Sir Edmund Hillary, Dwight D. Eisenhower, Andy Warhol, Eric Clapton, Jean-Claude Killy, Sophia Loren, Martin Scorsese, Pablo Picasso, Sir Jackie Stewart, all people who wore Rolex watches (and who were not sponsored by Rolex to wear them.)
 In short, the “Rolex gene,” or a telltale sign of a corrupt politician is a Rolex is just pure hogwash….